A Model for the Taxonomy of Research Studies: A Practical Guide to Knowledge Production and Knowledge Management

 authors:

-avatar Shahram Yazdani ORCID 1 , avatar Armin Shirvani ORCID 1 , * , avatar Peigham Heidarpoor 1
+avatar Shahram Yazdani ORCID 1 , avatar Armin Shirvani ORCID 1 , * , avatar Peigham Heidarpoor ORCID 1

 Virtual School of Medical Education and Management, Shahid Beheshti University of Medical Sciences, Tehran, Iran

-how to cite: Yazdani S, Shirvani A, Heidarpoor P. A Model for the Taxonomy of Research Studies: A Practical Guide to Knowledge Production and Knowledge Management.
+How To Cite Yazdani S, Shirvani A, Heidarpoor P. A Model for the Taxonomy of Research Studies: A Practical Guide to Knowledge Production and Knowledge Management.
 Arch Pediatr Infect Dis.
 2021;9(4):e112456. https://doi.org/10.5812/pedinfect.112456.

 Abstract